pratikiitgn/Bigger_quadcopter/README.md

 ### For MAVLink Shell/console - https://dev.px4.io/v1.11_noredirect/en/debug/mavlink_shell.html

+* Option - 1 (Using mavlink shell)

 1) First shutdown the QGroundControl and install dependancies by - ```sudo pip3 install pymavlink pyserial```
 2) Open the terminal in Firmware directory and run this code - ```./Tools/mavlink_shell.py /dev/ttyACM0```

+* Option - 2 (Using mavlink console in QGroundControl)

+1) Just open QGroundControl and run codes.
+It is same as Option - 1

 ### What is file descriptor?
 (Not finished)